AlexGKim/academic-kickstart/content/authors/admin/_index.md

   - course: PhD in Physics
     institution: University of California, Berkeley
     year: 1996
-  - course: MA in Physics, MA in Mathematics
+  - course: BS in Physics, BS in Mathematics
     institution: University of Michigan, Ann Arbor
     year: 1991